Steenrod squares on Intersection cohomology and a conjecture of M. Goresky and W. Pardon

 and { } where $=_{(1)}$ comes from the definition of the cup-product on a tensor product, $=_{(2)}$ from the application of the Cartan external formula and $=_{(3)}$ from the Cartan internal formula on each factor.

 For the Adem's formula ({\it{2})-(\it{v})}, we need to recall some properties in order to track the perversity conditions.
-The classical proof uses the Bar resolution, $\cE(4)$, and the existence of a $\Sigma_{4}$-equivariant cochain map, $\cE(4)\otimes N^*(K)^{\otimes 4}\to N^*(K)$, for any simplicial set $K$, called an $\cE(4)$-algebra.
-As these objects appear just in this part of proof, we de not recall them in detail, referring to \cite[Section~1]{MR2075046}.
+The classical proof uses the Bar resolution, $\cE(4)$, of $\F_{2}$ as a $\Sigma_{4}$-module, and the existence of a $\Sigma_{4}$-equivariant cochain map, $\cE(4)\otimes N^*(L)^{\otimes 4}\to N^*(L)$, for any simplicial set $L$, called an $\cE(4)$-algebra.
+As these objects appear just in this part of proof, we do not recall them in detail, referring to \cite[Section~1]{MR2075046}.
 We mention only the points related to the control of perversities.